weykon/react-native-png/readme.md

 # Introduce

+THIS PACKAGE IS IN THE `EXPERIMENTAL STAGE` ,  any question you can put forwards to a [issue](https://github.com/weykon/react-native-png/issues)!

 this package is simply a integration for react native of web browser code using. not more creation promgram.

 thanks all contributor from `pngjs` and `zlib` !